 Judith Scott—Bound and Unbound is organized by Catherine J. Morris, Sackler Family Curator for the Elizabeth A. Sackler Center for Feminist Art, Brooklyn Museum, and Matthew Higgs, artist and Director/Chief Curator of White Columns, New York.
 The accompanying catalogue is published by the Brooklyn Museum and Prestel.

 This exhibition is made possible by the Elizabeth A. Sackler Foundation.
-Additional generous support has been provided by the Helene Zucker Seeman Memorial Exhibition Fund.
+Additional generous support has been provided by the Helene Zucker Seeman Memorial Exhibition Fund and Deedie Rose.